avengerpenguin/avengerpenguin.com/content/Stoicism/impermanence.md

-So, while Eiffel or Brunel have a legacy of physical structures to their name, I am only half way through my own life and witness to whole teams of engineers work tirelessly to replace and tear down whole service and applications I had a personal hand in designing, building and deploying.
+So, while Eiffel or Brunel have a legacy of physical structures to their name, I am only half way through my own life and witness to whole teams of engineers working tirelessly to replace and tear down whole service and applications I had a personal hand in designing, building and deploying.